Polycyclic Aromatic Hydrocarbon and CO(2-1) Emission at 50-150 pc Scales in 70 Nearby Galaxies: Introduction

 \section{Introduction}

 Broad emission features at 3.3, 6.2, 7.7, 8.6, 11.2, and 12.7~\um, attributed to the stretching and bending modes of polycyclic aromatic hydrocarbons \citep[PAHs;][]{puget1989, leger1984, allamandola1989, tielens2008}, dominate the near- and mid-infrared (NIR and MIR) luminosities of star-forming galaxies \citep[e.g.,][]{smith2007,tielens2008,galliano2018}.
 Emission from PAHs has been used to trace the star formation rate \citep{peeters2004, calzetti2007,belfiore2023}, interstellar radiation field, and PAH abundance \citep[e.g.,][]{draine2007,kennicutt2012,whitcomb2023,baron2024,sutter2024}.
 At large scales (from a few kpc to integrated galaxies), PAH emission also shows a close correspondence with CO emission, exhibiting strong correlations and nearly linear scaling relations between PAH and CO intensity over three orders of magnitude \citep[see][]{regan2004,gao2019,chown2021,gao2022,leroy2021,leroy2023a,whitcomb2023}.
+This correlation resembles the one that has been observed for decades relating tracers of molecular gas and the overall dust content traced by extinction, mm-wave emission, and far-infrared emission \citep[e.g.,][]{hildebrand1983,israel1997,leroy2011,bolatto2013, galliano2018}.
 CO emission traces the molecular gas in galaxies \citep[e.g.,][]{bolatto2013}, and this has led to the suggestion that PAH emission may be used as a quantitative tracer of the interstellar medium (ISM), specifically molecular gas in star-forming galaxies.
 This prospect is particularly exciting because the widespread availability of maps tracing PAH emission from \textit{WISE}, \textit{Spitzer}, and now JWST, means that high-resolution, high-sensitivity maps of the atomic and molecular ISM could potentially be produced from every image of PAH emission obtained using these telescopes.
 In principle this could be done to higher redshifts than can be accessed with CO observations.
 Furthermore, the upcoming Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer satellite \citep[SPHEREx,][]{dore2018}, which will provide full-sky spectral maps of PAH emission, could also in principle be used to make maps of the atomic and molecular ISM across all nearby galaxies.